Stratio/genai-examples/genai-chain-docs/README.md

 1. Execute `docker-compose down` to stop the services.
 2. Execute `docker-compose down -v` to remove the persistent data.

+### Run tests

+Run in PyCharm:

+* Execute the /tests folder.
+It works in debug mode too.

+Run in the terminal:

+* Execute `poetry run pytest`
+* Only unit test: `poetry run pytest tests/unit`
+* Only integration test: `poetry run pytest tests/integration`.

 ### Configure the secrets in Vault